yifan-hou/hardware_interfaces/README.md

 * The realsense module is dependent on the [official lib realsense package](https://github.com/IntelRealSense/librealsense/blob/master/examples/readme.md)
 * The GoPro module is dependent on opencv.
 * The ati_netft and robotiq_ft_modbus module contains a copy of the respective drivers and thus do not have additional dependencies.
+* The Oak camera is dependent on [depthai-core](https://github.com/luxonis/depthai-core).

 Example installation procedure with CMake: